The experience of waiting for your off-the-plan apartment

 Speaking of which, you now have plenty of time to plan your new home’s interior design.
-Start a Pintrest board for everything from bathroom storage solutions to perfect bedspreads.
-You’ll have chosen your scheme for walls and carpet already, so it’s time to broaden the pallet with colour ideas for rugs, cushions, wall hangings and furniture.
+Start a Pinterest board for everything from bathroom storage solutions to perfect bedspreads.
+You’ll have selected your scheme for walls and carpet already, so it’s time to broaden the pallet with colour ideas for rugs, cushions, wall hangings and furniture.

 Order your furniture

-A new leather couch can take up to four months to arrive at your doorstep, so going on the hunt for furniture early will ensure that you don’t start your new place with borrowed or ugly pieces.
+A new couch can take up to four months to arrive at your doorstep, so going on the hunt for furniture early will ensure that you aren't left sitting on the floor of your brand new property on day one.
 By buying off the plan you have the time to get your pieces together so that you start your new life in a shiny, fabulous way.

 Marie Condo your old place

 If you haven’t checked out The Life-changing Magic of Tidying by Marie Kondo, you haven’t lived.
 She takes spring cleaning to a new level.
-Moving house is the perfect time to go through all your stuff, to throw out the junk and organise; the trouble is when you move on a short time frame, this important step often gets missed.
-Be ruthless, and you’ll appreciate it when there are less boxes to pack and less knick knacks to find homes for.
+Moving house is the perfect time to go through all your stuff, to throw out the junk, and organise; the trouble is when you move in a short time frame, this important step often gets missed.
+Be ruthless, and you’ll appreciate it when there are fewer boxes to pack and fewer knick-knacks to find homes for.

 Take up art collecting

 Spend your weekend wandering galleries and art stores looking for the perfect pieces for your new home.
-You can put holes wherever you like, so go nuts!
+You can hang frames wherever you like, so go nuts!